AdKats/AdKats/README.md

 database hosting and that works great as well.
 Be cautious of free database options and services, those paths usually have restrictions on database size and are hosted on unreliable servers, which can lead to many problems down the road.
 </p>
-<h4>XpKiller's "PRoCon Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
+<h4>2.
+XpKiller's "PRoCon Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
 <p>
 Version 1.1.0.1+ of the BF3 version, or any universal version is required.
 AdKats will only run if one of these plugins is (1) using the same database AdKats uses, and (2) running on every battlefield Server you plan to install AdKats on.